RiddhiPatel1591/Social-Media-Data-Science-Pipeline/project1/README.md

   <h2>Data Parameters</h2>
   db_params:
-    "dbname": "reddit_data",  # Replace with your PostgreSQL database name
+    "dbname": "db_name",  # Replace with your PostgreSQL database name
-    "user": "kkamara1",    # Replace with your PostgreSQL username "password": "12345",  # Replace with your PostgreSQL password "host": "localhost",        # Change if your database is hosted elsewhere "port": "5432"              # Change if your PostgreSQL port is different
+    "user": "user_name",    # Replace with your PostgreSQL username "password": "password",  # Replace with your PostgreSQL password "host": "localhost",        # Change if your database is hosted elsewhere "port": "1234"              # Change if your PostgreSQL port is different

   <\html>